 Amandla Edufootball (AEF) was founded in 2007 to address the needs of youth in one of Cape Town’s most violent and impoverished townships, Khayelitsha.
 Through its award winning Safe-Hub model , Amandla provides young people with a positive way to spend their time and supports them to develop the self-confidence, core life skills and motivation needed to pursue their future goals.
-Lessons on and off the field educate youth about health risks such as drugs, HIV/AIDS, early pregnancy, crime; and the importance of regular school attendance, and the AEF fair play system and life skills training help young people develop important life skills such as teamwork and anger management
+Lessons on and off the field educate youth about health risks such as drugs, HIV/AIDS, early pregnancy, crime and the importance of regular school attendance.
+The AEF fair play system and life skills training help young people develop important life skills such as teamwork and anger management.
+In March 2015, the Western Cape Government in South Africa awarded Amandla the first gold Ministerial Excellence Award in recognition of its Khayelitsha Safe Hub.
+The organization also won its second ISPO Award in Sports for Social Awareness in 2015.
+In June 2015, founder and Director Florian Zech was awarded Germany’s Medal of the Order of Merit, the only federal decoration awarded in Germany, which recognizes individuals for outstanding contributions to social progress.
+In 2017, he was selected to be an Ashoka Fellow.

 Primary Location: Cape Town